Avi-1104/ai-assi/README.md

 # AI-Assi

+AI-Assi provides a low-code/no-code framework where you can create your own virtual assistants with specific roles.
+You can interact with these assistants to practice various scenarios, such as pitching your product to different stakeholders.
+Each assistant will respond according to their assigned role, helping you refine your presentation and improve your communication skills.

 AI-Assi is an AI-powered assistant that utilizes OpenAI's GPT-4.
 This project is divided into two main components: the backend and the frontend.

 ## Prerequisites